Project Background for Clean Mobility Options

 - $17 million went to fund the CMO Voucher Pilot Program

-- Another $8 million funded:
+- Another $8 million funded expansions of the following:

-- 2 Regional Car Sharing Pilot expansions and
+- 2 Regional Car Sharing Pilots and

-- Agricultural Worker Vanpool expansion
+- Agricultural Worker Vanpool

 - In November 2018, CARB’s competitive solicitation for the Statewide Administrator for Clean Mobility Options Projects for Disadvantaged Communities (CMO Voucher Pilot Program) closed, and CALSTART was selected as the Program Administrator.